-Text can be resized to 200% without loss of content or function.
+Users can resize text to 200% without loss of content or function.

 Introduction

-Some users with visual impairments need to resize text to understand it fully.
+Some users with visual impairments need to change the size text to understand it fully.

 Exceptions